 - Barbarian.
 Step one: learn to channel your inner anger and dump two levels in barbarian.
 Step two: grab a rapier and fly into a rage, gaining resistance to the most common damage types and rolling your attacks with advantage, adding sneak attack every turn.
 Step three: ???
 Step four: profit!

 - Bard.
 A rogue who invests three levels into Lore bard gets four bonus skills, expertise with another two on top of what your rogue option gave you, and half your proficiency bonus on whatever you haven’t yet managed to become proficient in (including initiative).
 A half-elf with this combination should be proficient in a whopping 12 skills!
 You delay the increase to your Sneak Attack damage for this, but if your party is hopeless in ability checks, this can really make a big difference for the exploration pillar of your game.
 Of course, there isn’t really a natural reason why a rogue would make the jump to bard, and there’s bonus action competition between Cunning Action and Bardic Inspiration, and the straight fact that you may not really need to be proficient in a full two thirds of the skills in the game.
-If it works for your character and your party, then it’s a good choice.
+A Swashbuckler rogue who takes a few levels of College of Swords bard (both options from Xanathar’s Guide to Everything) is able to get around the bonus action competition, but otherwise it’s a decision that is more for having a unique flavour.
+At the end of the day, if it works for your character and your party, then it’s a good choice.